qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

 ```

 ### Service
-Services is an entities that can execute logic before and after whole test run.
+Services are entities that can execute logic before and after the whole test run.

 ```typescript
 import externalService from './externalService';